WallStreetMojo

 1. GoTo 0 means whenever the run time error occurs, excel or VBA should display the error message box saying the kind of error it has encountered.
 As soon as VBA executes the code, it disables all the error handlers in that particular block on the code.

-2. Resume Next means whenever the error occurs, this statement instructs the excel to ignore that error and move on to (resume next) the next line of code without displaying any error messages.
+2. Resume Next means whenever the error occurs, this statement instructs Excel to ignore that error and move on to (resume next) the next line of code without displaying any error messages.
 It does not mean it will fix the error; rather, it just ignores the error.

-3. GoTo [label] means whenever VBA encounters an error, go to the assigned label.
-This makes the code to jump to the specific line provided by the coder.
+3. GoTo means whenever VBA encounters an error, go to the assigned label.
+It makes the code jump to the specific line provided by the coder.

 Top 3 Ways to Handle Errors in VBA